 I was absolutely thrilled with my boy, and even more so when he went on to BOB and to be shortlisted in the Working Group under Ferelith Somerfield.
 Since then he has picked up 4 RCC, 2 BIS and his titles in Belgium and the Netherlands.

 Kiki (Grafmax Ninette de Valois) from Nina’s third litter has her stud book number and a number of notable wins, despite only being shown quite lightly.
 Velvet (Ch Taevas Black Velvet at Grafmax JW ShCM) has 3 CC (two with BIS/BOB) and 2 RCC, plus 1 CAC and 2 RCAC.

 I bought Velvet (Taevas Black Velvet at Grafmax JW ShCM) in 2013 and love her balance of UK and Euro style.
 She has 3 CCs (2 with BOB/BIS) and 2 RCCs, all under breed specialists.

 Ringo (Ch Grafmax Roberto Alagna JW) won his title at only 19 months of age and has 5 CC and 2 RCC.

-The latest litter, born September 2019, is the Fab Four litter by Ringo ex Velvet and I have kept Pepper (Grafmax Sergeant Pepper) and Lucy (Grafmax Lucy in the Sky).
-They will be shown from 2020 together with Annie Hamilton's Grafmax Lovely Rita.
+Velvet's first litter, born September 2019, is the Fab Four litter, sired by Ringo, and I have kept Pepper (Grafmax Sergeant Pepper) and Lucy (Grafmax Lucy in the Sky).
+They will be shown from 2021.

 I aim to breed a square, compact and elegant dobermann.
 I believe in no exaggeration – not too big, enough bone but not too much, enough angulation but not too much.
 I believe that movement is the real indicator of good structure and balance and that the dog can only demonstrate this on a loose lead.